caoquanjie/CUB-Fine-grained-VGG/README.md

 matplotlib 2.0.0

 ## Training details
-I processed this dataset itno **tfrecords** format without bounding box, and resize the original image to 256 pixels and crop it randomly to 224.
+I processed this dataset itno `tfrecords` format without bounding box, and resize the original image to 256 pixels and crop it randomly to 224.
 I start the training process from a pre-trained model on Imagenet.
 First, I finetune the model using only fc8 layer with learning rate of 1e-3 for 5000 steps and then train all variables(including convolutional layers) with learning rate of 1e-3 for 10000steps.
 Finally, use the learning rate of 1e-4 to train 10,000 steps in the same way as before.
-I chose SGD later and then I got 77.4% accuracy.
+I chose SGD later and then I got `77.4%` accuracy.
 The model was implemented by Tensorﬂow 1.4 and was trained on a workstation with NVIDIA Titan X GPU and 32Gb system RAM.

 ## Usage
-First, after you download the dataset, run python **dataset_to_tfrecords.py** to get **train.tfrecords** and **test.tfrecords**.</br>
+First, after you download the dataset, run `python dataset_to_tfrecords.py` to get `train.tfrecords` and `test.tfrecords`.</br>
-Then run python vgg_finetune.py.
+Then run `python vgg_finetune.py`.